Robjuan/rats_nest/readme.txt

 Additionally, the database structure will allow us to more readily write advanced analysis packages and produce higher-order stats.

 Heroku is our server/backend, Django is the framework, PostgreSQL is our database.
-PostgreSQL version must be 11.1+
-(recommend BigSQL on mac)
+PostgreSQL version must be 11.1+ (recommend BigSQL on mac) Requires libmemcached to be installed (and running) for local cache

 Workflow: